ericchase/addon--reload-all-tabs-in-window/README.md

 Reloads the tabs in the window where the extension icon is clicked.

-Features:

-- Options:
+Options:

-  - delay between each tab reload (default: 0)
+- Add delay between each tab reload (default: 0)
-  - show item in page right-click context menu (default: true)
+- Show menu item in pages' right-click context menu (default: true)

-- Advanced Options:
+Advanced Options:

-  - delay between each tab reload chosen random from user defined range
+- Add delay between each tab reload, chosen randomly from user defined range

 Limitations:

-- unknown
+- Unknown

 Please send feedback, feature requests, and ideas to the GitHub page (https://github.com/ericchase/addon--reload-all-tabs-in-window/issues).